 - An opportunity to be a part of creating a new way of supporting those impacted by eating disorders in a truly client centred, recovery-oriented system

-- A work culture that prioritizes self-care, and professional growth and development
+- A work culture that prioritizes self-care, professional growth, and development

-Click apply now and send your resume/CV and a letter outlining your experience as they relate to this position to Shaleen Jones, Executive Director.
-This position will remain open until filled.
+Click apply now and send your resume and a letter outlining your experience as they relate to this position to Shaleen Jones, Executive Director.